ojasvikumarr/test-project/README.md

 (s)he is directed to the dashboard where all the details are displayed and a logout button provided which shoots the user to the login page

-SECURITY Utilities ;
+`SECURITY` Utilities used :
-JsonWebToken ,
+- JsonWebToken
-Crypto-JS (for password encryption)
+- Crypto-JS (for password encryption)

-UI/UX utilites used :
+`UI/UX` utilites used :
-Acertinity UI ,
+- Acertinity UI
-Shadcn Ui ,
+- Shadcn Ui
-Tailwind CSS ,
+- Tailwind CSS
-Framer Motion ,
+- Framer Motion
-clsx
+- clsx

 ## Configuration